vivekbhr/doctorRbite/README.md

 4) After choosing which type of output you'd like in the YAML at the top of index.Rmd, **Knit** the `index.Rmd` file to get the book in PDF or HTML formats.
 5) Edit the individual chapter R Markdown files as you wish and then re-run step (4) again.

+## Can I write my thesis in word instead?

+YES you can write your thesis in MS word/google docs and still format it at the end using doctorRbite.
+For this you need to first convert your word document into markdown, using pandoc.
+Contact me for additional details.